PROGRAMS

 THE COSMIC RHYTHM

-Jamii is seeking donations to launch our I.M.H.O.T.E.P Youth Education Program.
-Our unique curriculum utilizes Indigenous Art & Culture to teach the youth in our community I.M.H.O.T.E.P (Innovation, Mathematics, Horticulture, Operations Management, Technology, Ecology and Psychology).
+Jamii is seeking funding to create an Urban Sanctuary for the Women in our community.
+The intention of the sanctuary is to encourage unity and trust among Sisters, the pooling of resources and reestablishing healthy community.
+We intend to achieve this goal through our Cosmic Rhythm – Womenās Empowerment Program.
+Our unique program utilizes Indigenous Art & Culture to teach the women in our community I.M.H.O.T.E.P (Innovation, Mathematics, Horticulture, Operations Management, Technology, Ecology and Psychology).
 Our program is based on the culture and wisdom of our Indigenous Ancestors, and provides a foundation for advanced education, practical knowledge, and righteous behavior.
-Funding in the amount of $48,770 is needed for equipment, development, and operations.
+Funding in the amount of $569,170 is needed for a location, equipment, development, and operations.

 STATEMENT OF NEED

-- Coming from low-income single parent households
+- Coming from low-income single-parent households

-- Underserved & impoverished communities
+- Under served & impoverished communities

 - Have limited access to wealth & resources